-You have the ability to create custom searches for your clients using our agent admin under the tab labeled Recommendations.
+You have the ability to create custom searches, or listing alerts, for your clients using our agent admin under the tab labeled Recommendations.
 Check out this video tutorial for more information.
 We have two options to choose from.
 We'll focus on the Searches option here.

 Recommended Search Subscriptions